 34) Practice your Swedish (or Spanish, or Arabic, or German…) at one of Stockholm’s language cafés.
 This site (in Swedish only) has a list of upcoming events at libraries across the city.

 35) Kick back while listening to a free jazz show at Lilla Hotellbaren, part of the Scandic Malmen hotel.
-The shows take place every Tuesday night and although this is far from being the cheapest spot in town, you can still grab a beer for less than 70 SEK.
+The shows take place every Tuesday night and although this is far from being the cheapest spot in town, you can still grab a beer for around 70 SEK.

 36) If you’re in Stockholm on a cloud-free summer’s day, grab a pedal boat from Sjöcaféet and soak up the sun as you splosh about, snapping pictures of the ridiculously pretty skyline.